HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 So, you may need to re-update (click the "Update" button) on annotations to see improvements.

 If you want to modify more parameters, you can do it directly in the code in the `utils/neural_nets.py::MultiLabelLSTM`.

+If you need to reset the model completely, you can remove the model file from `/app/models` and restart the backend.
+See `timeline_labels.py::get_classifier_path()` for the model path.
+Usually it starts with the `timelinelabels-` prefix.

 ## Debug